GiorgioMB/UniversityProjects/README.md

 - **Description**: This project was a submission for the BELKA competition hosted on Kaggle, where the objective was to predict the binding affinity of a given molecule and protein
 - **Key Learnings**: Parallel Processing, Graph Transformer Convolutional Network, Implementation of Experimental Layer proposed [here](https://arxiv.org/abs/1610.04325).

-### Quantum Machine Learning
-- **Description**: This project explores the use of PQCs (Parameterized Quantum Circuits) and PQC-MLP (PQC-Multi-Layer Perceptron) hybrids to evaluate their performance in various classification and regression tasks.
-It involves testing a novel fitting method and comparing the capabilities of these quantum-based models against current state-of-the-art (SOTA) architectures.
-- **Key Learnings**: Parametrized Quantum Circuits, Vision Transformer, Convolutional Transformers, Adversarial Attacks.

 ### Course-Related Projects
 - **Description**: This folder contains all the required and elective projects I completed during my studies.
 - **Key Learnings**: R, Exploratory Data Analysis, Model Evaluation and Interpretation, Feature Engineering, Genetic Algorithms, Randomer Forest, Deprecated Library Restoration, Data Imputation, Stochastic Optimization.